 Though it may be difficult to conceive that cannabis processing could produce hazardous waste, the fact remains that there are production processes that do render the waste hazardous.
 Some extraction methods of tetrahydrocannabinol (THC) and cannabidiol (CBD) oils use solvents that often produce hazardous waste in solid or liquid form.
 Even secondary distillation methods used to extract cannabinoids from the plant can render the waste hazardous.

-In short, any cannabis waste that contains chemical extraction agents such as butane, methane, propane or other solvents, are considered a hazardous waste which must be disposed of according to Maine’s DEP Hazardous Waste Management Rules.
+In short, any cannabis waste that contains chemical extraction agents such as butane, methane, propane or other solvents are considered a hazardous waste that must be disposed of according to Maine’s DEP Hazardous Waste Management Rules.

 Disposing of grow room waste properly and legally is the responsibility of every cannabis farmer.
-Whether waste generated at a facility is hazardous or nonhazardous, waste of any kind must be disposed of in accordance with state laws and regulations.
-Maine Labpack offers comprehensive cannabis waste management services for cannabis waste generators, as well as dispensary recycling services.
+Whether waste generated at a facility is hazardous or non-hazardous, waste of any kind must be disposed of following state laws and regulations.
+Maine Labpack offers comprehensive cannabis waste management services for cannabis waste generators and dispensary recycling services.
 To learn more about our hazardous disposal services, contact Maine Labpack today.